An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 White Air-Dry Clay

 I like Crayola Model Magic brand clay for numerous reasons.
 I began buying this clay in the large tub years ago.
 The thing is this is air-dry clay.
 Once you open that large tub and expose it to air, it’s hard to keep it soft.
-What I prefer is to buy a “class pack” filled with small, individual packages.
+I prefer to buy a “class pack” filled with small, individual packages.
 Then when your child uses the clay, you’re only opening one small package.
-If they don’t make something immediately, it can be put in an airtight container and will remain pliable for quite some time, but again, it will never really be as soft as when the package was newly opened.
+If they don’t make something immediately, it can be put in an airtight container and will remain pliable for quite some time, but it will never really be as soft as when the package was newly opened.

-I find that many, but not all kids who are feeling anxious, calm down in therapy when I offer them a small package of clay.
+I find that many, but not all kids who feel anxious, calm down in therapy when I offer them a small package of clay.
 They may not make a thing, but by simply squeezing it, stretching it, and rolling it, they become more present and relaxed.
 It’s something that engages their sense of touch.
 You can use clay at home in this way as well.

 This particular brand of clay doesn’t adhere to hands, clothes, or carpets like many other clays or doughs, making it more suitable for use in a variety of settings.
 I’ve used it in hospitals, schools, offices, kitchens, and living rooms.
 It was the only clay I was allowed to use with patients in a medical setting.